 How does my One Finance account earn interest?

-This table shows how much interest you’d earn on money put in your Spend, Save and Auto-Save Pockets depending on whether you set up direct deposits:
+With One Finance, Spend pockets don’t earn any interest, but Save and Auto-Save pockets do.
+However, the amount of interest you earn depends on whether or not you get paid by direct deposit.
+Here’s a breakdown of how much interest you’d earn on money put in your Spend, Save and Auto-Save Pockets depending on whether you set up direct deposits:

 |Type of pocket||APY earned with no direct deposit||APY earned with direct deposit|